INTRODUCTION

 - The LUB regulates the control of specific development and use of land and buildings within the boundaries of the Town of Trochu

-- Click here to view the zoning map
+- Click here for a larger version of the zoning map

 - Current amendments are as follows: